 Requests for assignment of leasehold interest shall be evaluated on the same basis as the criteria used in evaluating a leasehold proposal.
 The Mayor may authorize assignments which do not require amendment of the master lease.
 Consent may be contingent on the payment of additional consideration to the City, either as a percentage share of the purchase price of the leasehold interest or an upward adjustment to the rent.
+Either of which shall be based on commercially reasonable comparables found in the market.
 If new financing is involved in the sale, the requirements of 'Leasehold Financing' shall apply.